 You can calculate task success rate by dividing the number of correctly completed tasks by the total number of attempts.

 Time on task, or task time, or task completion time, is the average time a user needs to complete a task successfully.
-It’s a useful metric as it tells you how certain actions affect user productivity, which usually plays a big role in how satisfied customers are.
+It’s a useful usability metric as it tells you how certain actions affect efficiency and user productivity, which usually plays a big role in how satisfied customers are.
 Needless to say, the shorter the time, the better the user experience.

 Use of Search vs. Navigation